pmwisdom/mirrorcell-geolocation-plus/README.md

     * Manually get a one time position
     * Options to automatically filter for distance between points, time between locations, and gps accuracy

-#New For 1.1.3!
-* Get The GPS Status Of Android / iOS and display a native prompt if GPS is Disabled That Takes the User to relevant settings pages -- Please look at the documentation below for an example.

 **To retrieve the status of the GPS:**